ammar-tanwar/bloglearnbay/posts/practice-of-intelligence-with-help-of-artificial-intelligence-in-academics.md

 ### 7. Identify Weaknesses in the Classroom:-

-AI also works on identifying classroom weaknesses.
-For instance, AI tools can identify when groups of students miss specific questions letting the teacher know when material needs to be retaught.
+AI also works on identifying the weakness of students in the classroom.
+For instance, AI tools can recognize when groups of students miss specific questions letting the teacher know when material needs to be retaught.
 In this way, AI also holds teachers accountable and employs best teaching practices.

 ## What lies beyond?